WebAssembly/interface-types/proposals/interface-types/Explainer.md

 the given name and signature (in the example, `log_ : [i32,i32] → []`).

-This example uses the `memory-to-string` instruction that was previously shown in an export adapter functions; now `memory-to-string` is lifting the argument of a `call-import` instead of lifting the return value of a `call-export`.
+This example uses the `memory-to-string` instruction that was previously shown in an export adapter function; now `memory-to-string` is lifting the argument of a `call-import` instead of lifting the return value of a `call-export`.
 Note also that there is no `defer-call-export "free"` instruction in this example.
 While it would be *possible* to do so, since the caller of the adapter